gtk-rs/lgpl-docs/gtk/vendor.md

 whether natural height propagation is enabled.
 <!-- trait ScrolledWindowExt::fn get_propagate_natural_width -->
-Reports whether the natural width of the child will be calculated and propagated through the scrolled windows requested natural width.
+Reports whether the natural width of the child will be calculated and propagated through the scrolled window’s requested natural width.

 Feature: `v3_22`